FrancesCoronel/personal-website-v3/_posts/2015-02-24-that-tapia-conference.md

 *The first thing I notice about the orientation is that there are a lot of minorities, mostly Hispanics and blacks that are relatively attractive.
-I’m biased because I’m a heterosexual Latina, but seriously, a lot of people here are young and fresh looking.* \#tapia2015
+I'm biased because I'm a heterosexual Latina, but seriously, a lot of people here are young and fresh looking.* \#tapia2015

 ![My 1st official